 - Read the Sustainable Communities Fund Guidelines to ensure your project meets all requirements, is feasible, and can be delivered by your organisation.

-- Register and login to submit an application via our online platform with supporting documents to Pacific Hydro by 5pm, 15 September 2021.
+- Register and login to submit an application via our online platform with supporting documents to Pacific Hydro by 5pm on Friday, 8 October 2021.